prewdigy/ELK-stack-project/README.md

 - Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
 Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the metricbeat and filebeat .yml files to /etc/ansible/roles.
+Install ELK stack:

+    ansible-playbook -i hosts install-ELK-server-playbook.yml

+Install metricbeat:

+    ansible-playbook -i hosts install-metricbeat-playbook.yml

+Install filebeat:

+    ansible-playbook -i hosts install-filebeat-playbook.yml

 - Copy the metricbeat-config.yml file to /etc/ansible/files.
 Make sure that the IP address for both the Kibana and Elasticsearch output are the private IP address of your ELK stack.
 Kibana is usually handled on port 5601, and Elasticsearch on port 9200.
 - Copy the filebeat-config.yml ile to /etc/ansible/files.
 Make sure that the IP address for both the Kibana, line 1106, and Elasticsearch output, line 1806, are the private IP address of your ELK stack.
 Kibana is usually handled on port 5601, and Elasticsearch on port 9200.
-- Update the hosts file to include the local IP addresses of the servers to be updated specified under [elk]
 - Run the playbook, and navigate to [http://public_IP_for_ELK:5601/app/kibana] to check that the installation worked as expected.